 Like all other exams, Present Indefinite Tense is the most used tense in IELTS.
 It is mandatory for learners to have a clear concept of this basic grammar.
 So, here is a detailed post explaining the structure, usage, and examples of Present Indefinite Tense which is also known as Simple Present Tense.

-The simple present tense is the first one of four forms of present tense in English.
-It is generally used to explain habitual facts, stable or constant situations, general and universal truths, and timed or fixed arrangements and so on.
+The simple present tense is the first one of four forms of the present tense in English.
+We generally use it to explain habitual facts, stable or constant situations, general and universal truths, timed or fixed arrangements, and so on.

 Structure of Simple Present Tense/ Present Indefinite Tense:

 Look at this table of some basic forms with different sentence patterns:

 Here, I’ve explained some common and most standard uses of this tense.